 If you work on or with a team, communication is paramount to smooth operations and optimal productivity — that’s why many larger companies or organizations follow open concept floorplans and designs.
 They have fewer doors or obstacles to deal with when it comes to collaboration.

 Of course, you still have to do it in a way that fosters collaboration and productive conversation as opposed to hindering performance.
 We all have that one colleague who can be a little too communicative.
+Balance open space with private work areas where people can escape and find silence.

 A successful open space provides plenty of room and air to feel free, but still includes a niche or personal cubby for each worker.
 If you need a real-world example, check out The Barbarian Group’s design office.
 The room consists of a 4400-square-foot contiguous desk that accommodates everyone on the team.
 Each member gets their own space, of course.